Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Examples and computations

 We call $\Lambda_{\theta}^{n}$ the \emph{$\theta_{n}$-Legendrian}.
 From the proof of \autoref{res:an-isotopy} we see that $\Lambda_{\theta}^{n}$ is Weinstein isotopic to $\Lambda_{A}^{n-1}$ and $\Lambda_{A'}^{n-1}$. \begin{proposition} The minimal model of $CE^{*}( \Lambda_{\theta}^{n};V_{\theta,0}^{n};\R^{4} )$ is isomorphic to the $A_{\infty}$-algebra whose underlying module is the path algebra of the quiver with one vertex for each $i \in \Z_{n}$ and one arrow $\alpha_{i}$ from $i$ to $i+1$ for each $i$, with all compositions quotiented out, and whose $A_{\infty}$-operations $\mu_{k}$ act by

 for each $i \in \Z_{n}$, and vanish on all other words. \end{proposition} \begin{proof} By \autoref{res:opening}, we have a quasi-isomorphism

 where $t$ is the right singularity.
-The algebra $CE^{*}( (\Lambda_{\theta}^{n})^{\circ,t};V_{0};\R^{4} )$ is isomorphic to its internal algebra, i.e. the Chekanov--Eliashberg algebra of $n$ one-point stops in the boundary of the disk.
-The result then follows from \autoref{res:zero-dim-leg-min-mod}. \end{proof} We thus have a third, non-formal representative of the Chekanov--Eliashberg algebras of the Weinstein isotopy class of $\Lambda_{A}^{n}$ and $\Lambda_{A'}^{n}$.
+The algebra $CE^{*}( (\Lambda_{\theta}^{n})^{\circ,t};V_{0};\R^{4} )$ is isomorphic to its internal algebra, i.e. the Chekanov--Eliashberg dg-algebra of $n$ one-point stops in the boundary of the disk.
+The result then follows from \autoref{res:zero-dim-leg-min-mod}. \end{proof} We thus have a third, non-formal representative of the Chekanov--Eliashberg dg-algebras of the Weinstein isotopy class of $\Lambda_{A}^{n}$ and $\Lambda_{A'}^{n}$.

-\begin{remark} Geometrically, the fact that $\Lambda_{\theta}^{n}$ and the $n$-point stop have quasi-isomorphic Chekanov--Eliashberg algebras can be explained by noting that $\Lambda_\theta^{n}$ is the $( T^{*}D^{1},T^{*}S^{0} )$-stabilization of the $n$-point stop.
+\begin{remark} Geometrically, the fact that $\Lambda_{\theta}^{n}$ and the $n$-point stop have quasi-isomorphic Chekanov--Eliashberg dg-algebras can be explained by noting that $\Lambda_\theta^{n}$ is the $( T^{*}D^{1},T^{*}S^{0} )$-stabilization of the $n$-point stop.
 This stabilization construction is a special case of the product construction defined in \cite[Section 3.2]{Eli18}, and for which Ganatra--Pardon--Shende \cite{GPS18} have constructed a Künneth embedding of the corresponding partially wrapped Fukaya categories.
-In light of \autoref{res:sing-surgery-map}, one therefore expects there to be a Künneth formula for Chekanov--Eliashberg algebras, from which the above quasi-isomorphism would follow. \end{remark}
+In light of \autoref{res:sing-surgery-map}, one therefore expects there to be a Künneth formula for Chekanov--Eliashberg dg-algebras, from which the above quasi-isomorphism would follow. \end{remark}

 Similarly to in \autoref{ex:standard-an}, we can use the above computation to obstruct certain isotopies.